 3) Chaffed lips – this is a common problem.
 Again, like sunburn, protect your lips before they get burnt and always carry lip balm.

-The most important factor causing AMS is the difference in altitude between the places you sleep, ie you can climb higher during the day, crossing a pass etc, but, once you’re over an altitude of 3,000m, you should not ascend more than 500m a day between sleeping places.
+The most important factor causing AMS is the difference in altitude between the places you sleep, ie you can climb higher during the day, crossing a pass etc, but, once you’re over an altitude of 3,000m, you should not ascend more than 500m a day between sleeping places, though some people prefer to budget on not more than 1,000m over 2 days between sleeping places.
 Your body adjusts daily to the increased altitude.
 Over 7,000m (higher than any trekkers will go) the risks increase.
 If coming from near sea-level then a day should be allowed for at 3,000m before ascending.